 All of the above should be considered when planning any development or other land use change.

-We adopted the "Local Sites in the East Riding of Yorkshire" document in November 2012.
+The "Local Sites in the East Riding of Yorkshire" document sets out how the Local Wildlife Sites and Local Geological Sites system operates.
+We adopted the document in November 2012.

 It is in three parts: